corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /tabs >}}

-Or we can add the output state as a `TransactionState`, which already specifies the output’s contract and notary:
+Or you can add the output state as a `TransactionState`, which already specifies the output’s contract and notary:

 {{< tabs name="tabs-19" >}}
 {{% tab name="kotlin" %}}